 You can produce a Threatened Species Index tailored to your specific needs if you visit the web visualization tool.
-So far, you can choose a bird group, sub-group, state/territory or a combination thereof.
-You can even create a trend for those birds listed as National Priority Species on the Australian Government’s Threatened Species Strategy.
+So far, you can produces indices for combinations of taxonomic groups (birds, mammals or plants), sub-groups within these broader taxonomic groups, states and territories and conservation statuses.
+Soon you will be able to create trends for the National Priority Species on the Australian Government’s Threatened Species Strategy.

 But be careful – some trends are more reliable than others.
 An index will always be as good as the data it gets.
-For example, our national Threatened Bird Index is quite representative of the eastern states but not as representative for Western Australia, the Northern Territory and the arid zone.
+For example, our national bird dataset is quite representative of the eastern states but not as representative for Western Australia, the Northern Territory and the arid zone.
 We just don’t have much data in these places, as many of the locations are quite remote.

 We have developed diagnostics that you can use to understand how representative each trend is.
 There are a few steps that you can follow to understand how good your trend is:

 - Select the combination of possible attributes for which you want to produce a trend.